-This month’s eBirder of the month challenge, sponsored by Carl Zeiss Sports Optics, will keep your binoculars pointed towards the sky.
+This month’s eBirder of the month challenge, sponsored by Carl Zeiss Sports Optics, will keep your eyes and ears trained upwards.
 As the seasons turn over in September, the movement of birds begins perhaps the best part of a birder’s year: migration.
-Whether you’re north of the equator for fall, or enjoying an austral spring, things are happening!
-Migratory restlessness may result in local movements of 10s of kilometers, or something as drastic as undertaking herculean journeys that take shorebirds from the Arctic to the edge of the southern continents.
+Whether you’re enjoying a northern autumn or an austral spring, things are happening!
+Migratory restlessness may result in local movements of 10s of kilometers, or herculean journeys that take shorebirds from the Arctic to the edge of the southern continents.
 The most amazing part of all of this is that you can witness it, wherever you are.
 The eBirder of the month will be drawn from eBirders who submit 15 or more eligible checklists in September containing at least one “Flyover” code.
 Checklists must be for observations during this month; not historical checklists entered during September.
 Winners will be notified by the 10th of the following month.